A is for Attitude: It’s yours to choose. Which one you choose will make all the difference. Enough said.

 M is Maps: Take as many as you can and pore over them.
 If there is a difference between the map and the ground.
 The Map’s wrong.

-N is for No Digital Distractions: (except on flights):Game boys, disc men, iPods etc are invaluable for keeping kids entertained at airports and on long flights.
+N is for No Digital Distractions: (except on flights): Electronics are invaluable for keeping kids entertained at airports and on long flights.
 However, once they are at the destination the experience will not be very nourishing if they shut out the sights and sounds of where they are with the portable sights and sounds of home.
 Make the deal before you leave, digital distraction ends when you get there.
-It will cause serious withdrawal for some kids—which is not such a bad thing.
+It will cause serious withdrawal for some kids—which may not be such a bad thing.

 O is for Others: Teach your kids to be considerate of them